 Upholsterers use fabrics to cover furniture and may work to produce new pieces or use their skills to repair damaged items.
 Working conditions can be dangerous or unhealthy for upholsterers who work with sharp tools, engage in heavy lifting and sit or stand in awkward positions for short periods of time.
 Common duties for this position can also include locating furniture defects, removing furniture webbing and securing furniture frames.

-The BLS anticipates a 4% increase in employment for upholsterers between 2010 and 2020, due to continued demand for refurbishment and repairs of vintage furniture.
-As of May 2012, the median salary for upholsterers was $29,930 per year.
+The BLS anticipates little or no change in employment levels for upholsterers between 2012 and 2022, due to continued demand for refurbishment and repairs of vintage furniture.
+As of May 2013, the median salary for upholsterers was $30,750 per year.

 Education and Training